Online Computer Science Programs - No GRE or GMAT Required

 The program comprises ten courses, including software development; mathematical foundations of computer science; an introduction to computer systems; data structures and software design; computer systems programming; and algorithms and computation.
 Students gain the skills to design and maintain software, use engineering and mathematical principles, and apply modern techniques, tools, and algorithmic thinking.

-Upon completing the program, students can work in core software development and a wide range of other fields, such as education, government, social work, and healthcare.
+Upon completing the program, students can work in core software development and various other fields, such as education, government, social work, and healthcare.

 Southern New Hampshire University